-This beautiful example of Italianate architecture is the Lamar House, headquarters to non-profit Historic Augusta.
+This beautiful Italianate style house is the Lamar House, headquarters to non-profit Historic Augusta.
 They provide preservation assistance and advocacy in Augusta because they believe in preserving its history & heritage.
 This belief extends to education— safeguarding the past for future generations.

 Estes House, McKinney, Texas, 1897

-Gerry loves living in his older, finicky Texas Victorian.
+Gerry loves living in his older, finicky Texas Victorian home.
 He was born in Scotland, so he appreciates the work McKinney, Texas is putting in to preserve its historic district.
 The home is named Estes House after Ben Estes, a mercantile businessman who built the house for his family.

 Right next to the front door, there’s a plaque stating both the home’s history and architecture.
 The home has Eastlake influences, which is a style particular to the late Victorian era.
 Though the roof appears angled from the front, it actually goes up and then becomes flat.
 A small, but surprising detail.